 Who was Ethan Allen?

-Ethan Allen was born in Connecticut in 1738 and lived on the frontiers of the colony where his father became a fairly wealthy landowner.
+Ethan Allen was born in Connecticut in 1738.
+He grew up on the colony’s frontier where his father became a fairly wealthy landowner.
 He volunteered for the militia in 1757 as part of the French & Indian War but did not end up participating in much of the fighting.

 As an adult, he inoculated himself against smallpox, which upset the local counsel as they had repeatedly warned him not to do so without their consent.
 He celebrated his vaccination at a local tavern, where he unleashed a barrage of profanity against the council who had told him he needed permission.
-Ironically, it wasn’t breaking the inoculation law that he was taken to court over; it was his display of indecency and blasphemy that he was called upon to defend.
-No record has been found of the proceedings but he seems to have escaped severe punishment.
+Ironically, it wasn’t breaking the inoculation law that he was taken to court over.
+Instead, it was his display of indecency and blasphemy that he was called upon to defend.
+Historians haven’t found records of the proceedings, but he seems to have escaped severe punishment.

 The episode soured his impression of Connecticut and he eventually bought a land grant from New Hampshire and moved his family to the area around modern day Burlington.